sblum55/SAM-SIMON-CHALLENGE/README.md

 # SIMON CHALLENGE

 ## Overview
-Simon is a memory game designed to see if the player can remember the sequence that the computer gives the player.
+Sam Says is a memory game designed to see if the player can remember the sequence that the computer gives the player.
-I'm going to build a game like this: https://www.mathsisfun.com/games/simon-says.html

 ## Rules
 1. Must press "Get Sequence" button to start game